amitsagargowda/Advanced-C-1/DSA/README.md

 **Types of Data Structure**

-		We have two types of data structures:
+		There are two types of data structures:

 		1. Linear Data Structure
 		2. Non-linear Data Structure